openresty/lua-nginx-module/README.markdown

 Note that I/O operations such as [ngx.say](http://wiki.nginx.org/HttpLuaModule#ngx.say), [ngx.exec](http://wiki.nginx.org/HttpLuaModule#ngx.exec), [echo](http://wiki.nginx.org/HttpEchoModule#echo) and similar are not permitted within the context of this directive.

-In addition, note that this directive can only output a value to a single Nginx variable at a time.
+In addition, note that this directive can only write out a value to a single Nginx variable at a time.
 However, a workaround is possible using the [ngx.var.VARIABLE](http://wiki.nginx.org/HttpLuaModule#ngx.var.VARIABLE) interface.